Are you hoping to work with a professional ghostwriter, but are not sure how to find one? Or how to work with a ghost to produce a great book?

 These include why you are writing your book, what you want from a ghostwriter, and whether you prefer standard or self-publishing.

-15. How do I know if I really need a ghostwriter?
+This means that you are able to search the world to find the best ghostwriter for you.19) How do I know if I really need a ghostwriter?

 If you don’t have enough time to write your book, you need a ghostwriter.